lydell/tiny-decoders/README.md

 That gives the best TypeScript error messages, and the most type safety.

-See the [type annotations](examples/type-annotations.test.ts) for more details.
+See the [type annotations example](examples/type-annotations.test.ts) for more details.

 ## Type inference

-Rather than first defining the type and then defining the decoder (which often feels like writing the type once again), you can _only_ define the decoder and then infer the type.
+Rather than first defining the type and then defining the decoder (which often feels like writing the type twice), you can _only_ define the decoder and then infer the type.

 ```ts
 const personDecoder = fields((field) => ({